diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 1. (*skip this; may be useless*) Click on [ScoutTrainingApp/Views/MainView.axaml](../ScoutTrainingApp/Views/MainView.axaml) again, and add a blank line to the end of MainView.axml.
 2. Close the `Preview MainView.axaml` tab.
-After it is closed, press Ctrl-Shift-P (or Cmd-Shift-P on macOS), then `Avalonia: Show Preview`.
+After it is closed, Open the Command Palette (Cmd/Ctrl + Shift + P), then `Avalonia: Show Preview`.
 3. In your Desktop Preview Window, reload the page (*skip: while pressing Shift*).

 **Verify:**